Viola03/ResearchProject/README.md

 ## Overview

-This project was initiated as part of ongoing efforts to improve simulation resources and acts as a sub-investigation into combinatorial backgrounds for fast track and vertex generation, pulling from Alex Marshall's fast_vtx, an editted fork of which is utilised in this directory:
+This project was initiated as part of efforts to improve simulation resources and acts as a sub-investigation into combinatorial backgrounds for fast track and vertex generation, pulling from Alex Marshall's fast_vtx, an editted fork of which is utilised in this directory:

 `https://github.com/Viola03/fastVTX_fork`

 ### Objectives
-- **Research:** To analyze current methodologies and propose new approaches.
+- **Research:** To analyze current methodologies and apply them to a combinatorial context.
-- **Development:** To create prototypes and proof-of-concept implementations.
+- **Development:** Creating proof-of-concept in a B decay chain case study.
-- **Evaluation:** To rigorously test and evaluate the outcomes against standard benchmarks.
+- **Evaluation:** Simulate generation with RapidSim conditions and evaluate with BDTs.

 ## Project Notes and Rough Structure